restorecommerce/acs-client/README.md

 * A generic client for [access-control-srv](https://github.com/restorecommerce/access-control-srv)
 * It uses [grpc-client](https://github.com/restorecommerce/grpc-client) to access the API's exposed from `access-control-srv` via gRPC interface
-* This client constructs the request object expected by `access-control-srv` when client reqeusts for access to particular resource and for specific action on resource
+* This client constructs the [request](https://github.com/restorecommerce/acs-client/#api-client-interface) object expected by `access-control-srv` when requesting for access to particular [resource](https://github.com/restorecommerce/acs-client/#api-client-interface) and for specific action on it
 * This client supports access request for both cases [isAllowed](https://github.com/restorecommerce/access-control-srv#isallowed) and [whatIsAllowed](https://github.com/restorecommerce/access-control-srv#whatisallowed) exposed by `access-control-srv`
 * Evaluation of [condition](https://github.com/restorecommerce/access-control-srv#rule) for `whatIsAllowed` request

-## Configuration:
+## Configuration
 The `access-control-srv` [URN configurations](https://github.com/restorecommerce/access-control-srv/blob/master/restorecommerce_ABAC.md#urn-reference) needs to be set using [authorization](cfg/config.json) configuration to `acs-client` from access requesting microservice.
 The URN for [role scoping entity](https://github.com/restorecommerce/access-control-srv/blob/master/restorecommerce_ABAC.md#role-scoping) for Organization / business units should be set using configuration `authorization.urns.orgScope`.